intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/training/cpu/README_SPR.md

 export PRECISION=<specify the precision to run>
 export OUTPUT_DIR=<directory where log files will be written>

-# Run the container with training.sh quickstart script
+# Run the container with multi_instance_training.sh quickstart script
 ./run.sh
 ```